 Function and Users

 The University Archives supports several programmatic functions, including administrative service and research.
-The primary role of the UA is to provide research and content to meet various University administrative, public relations, and alumni needs.
-The UA also supports faculty, students, and the general public interested in conducting research on the history of the University.
+The primary role of the University Archives is to provide research and content to meet various University administrative, public relations, and alumni needs.
+The University Archives also supports faculty, students, and the general public interested in conducting research on the history of the University.